itpp-labs/odoo-development/docs/odoo/ir.config_parameter.rst

             <field name="value">True</value>
         </record>

 Instead of *myid* existed id from other module can be used to overwrite value.
+Example: <record id="auth_signup.allow_uninvited" model="ir.config_parameter">.

 Search addons for *model="ir.config_parameter"* for more examples.